AdaCore/spark2014/docs/lrm/source/packages.rst

 These four aspects are said to be the *volatility refinement* aspects.
 Ada's notion of volatility corresponds to the case where all four aspects are True.
-Specifying a volatility refinement aspect value of False for an object grants permission for the |SPARK| implementation to make additional assumptions about how the object in question is accessed;
+Specifying a volatility refinement aspect value of False for an object or type grants permission for the |SPARK| implementation to make additional assumptions about how the object in question (or, respectively, about how an object of the type in question) is accessed;
 it is the responsibility of the user to ensure that these assumptions hold.
 In contrast, specifying a value of True imposes no such obligation on the user.